uivlis/conditional-tokens/source/pm-trading-db.md

 ## Docker-compose
 [docker-compose](https://docs.docker.com/compose/) is a a tool for defining and running multi-container Docker applications and link the dependencies between them.
 You can see it as tool for managing micro-service and container projects as monoliths, to make the execution easier for development.

-If you take a look at our [docker-compose.yml](https://github.com/gnosis/pm-trading-db/blob/master/docker-compose.yml) we have defined many services inside, like the postgresql database and the redis cache.
-This makes the onboarding very easy, everything you need to do is running two commands.
+We've defined many services inside our [docker-compose.yml](https://github.com/gnosis/pm-trading-db/blob/master/docker-compose.yml), such as the postgresql database and  redis cache.
+This makes the onboarding very simple.
+You just need to run two commands:
 ```
 docker-compose build
 docker-compose up